 Over 80 countries worldwide have declared international labour day a public holiday.
 Individual countries celebrate it differently, but it usually falls around the 1st of May every year.
 The prominence and prevalence of Labour Day show the universal importance of working people to society and celebrates their role in ensuring our countries and the world remain productive.

 International Labour Day highlights the importance of workers in serving the community and the need to work tirelessly toward a world where all workers are treated fairly, acknowledged and provided with favourable working conditions.

 FinGlobal appreciates all SA workers and expats

 FinGlobal is dedicated to ensuring South Africans have expert guidance for all their emigration needs.
-Emigration experts at FinGlobal provide tailor-made services to suit your needs and situation and have over ten years of experience helping over 60,000 clients in 105 countries.
+Emigration experts at FinGlobal provide tailor-made services to suit your needs and situation and have over ten years of experience helping thousands of clients in over 105 countries.

 You can access their friendly advice and support whether you’re based abroad or are looking to take an emigration leap of faith and work outside the country.
 Get professional and friendly advice about tax emigration, money transfers, retirement annuities and pensions at FinGlobal.

 To discuss your unique needs with our team, simply get in touch with us.
 Give us a call on +27 28 313 5600 or send us an email at firstname.lastname@example.org, and we will assist you promptly.